-No, but the majority of the course work should be completed before applying.
+No, but the majority of the coursework should be completed before applying.
 As indicated earlier, applicants must have completed at least 90 semester credit hours prior to application.

 Does the West Virginia School of Dentistry (WVUSOD) have its own application form?

 Yes.
 The Admissions Committee evaluates all AADSAS applications and invites selected applicants to submit a secondary (institutional) application.
 There is a non-refundable fee of $60 with the secondary application.
 This fee is not applied toward tuition or other charges upon admittance.
-Instructions for submitting the secondary application and fee online will be provided to selected applicants by email.
+Instructions for submitting the online secondary application and fee will be provided to selected applicants by email.
 Secondary applications must be submitted within the timeframe provided in the email from the School of Dentistry Admissions Office.
 Once applicants have completed the secondary application payment information will be entered and submitted.
 A required verification page will appear and must be signed before the application is submitted.

 What undergraduate major does the Admissions Committee prefer?

-Most dental school applicants select Biology or Chemistry as their undergraduate major.
+Many dental school applicants select Biology or Chemistry as their undergraduate major.
 However, the Admissions Committee gives no particular priority to any major, providing the minimum science course requirements for admission have been met.
 While preparation in the sciences is absolutely essential, interest in the humanities reflects indispensable qualities of the professional person.

 Apart from the required and recommended courses, what other courses are suggested?

-Having satisfied all pre-dental course requirements, the applicant is free to select courses which hold special interest for the individual or which may strengthen an area of academic inadequacy.
+Having satisfied all pre-dental course requirements, the applicant is free to select courses that hold special interest for the individual or which may strengthen an area of academic inadequacy.
 The Committee does highly recommend that the applicant complete more than the minimum hours of biology.
 Additional recommended courses include: cell and molecular biology, physiology, embryology, genetics, microbiology, communication, and psychology.

 Will the Admissions Committee pay particular attention to my performance in certain courses?